SebastianNeiswanger/Bible-Study/Devotional/Devotional.md

   length(rows) as "Count",
   rows.file.link as "Studies"
 FROM "Devotional"
-FLATTEN file.etags as tags
+FLATTEN file.tags as tag
-WHERE tags =~ "bible-book"
+WHERE contains(tag, "bible-book")
-GROUP BY tags
+GROUP BY tag
-SORT tags ASC
+SORT tag ASC
 ```

 ## Current Reading Plan Progress